 - Attending providers (psychiatrists, nurse practitioners or physician assistants) who manage and monitor the patient's medications and consult with members of the treatment team regularly to address diagnostic and clinical issues. - Master-level therapists who provide the majority of the individual, family, and group therapy throughout a patient's stay.
 Working with the social worker and the entire treatment team, psychology interns will formulate treatment goals for their patients and assess progress towards these goals.
-They will manage the individual and family therapy for children on the social worker's and counselor's clinical caseload. - A certified substance abuse counselor to provide assessment, treatment recommendations and a weekly group therapy session as needed to adult patients who may benefit. - Mental health nursing staff consists of Registered Nurses (RNs) and Licensed Practical Nurses (LPNs), who assist the patient with routine medical needs and dispense medications within the treatment setting.
+They will manage the individual and family therapy for children on the social worker's and counselor's clinical caseload. - A certified substance use counselor to provide assessment, treatment recommendations and a weekly group therapy session as needed to adult patients who may benefit.

-- The consulting primary care provider is responsible for the initial physical exam at admission and work with the nursing staff to address any medical needs that may come up during treatment. - The teacher/education specialist meets with pediatric patients to do a basic assessment of their academic level, meets with patients each weekday in a classroom setting, and coordinates communication with the patients' school to prepare a successful return to school after discharge. - The experiential therapist who addresses a child's treatment needs through the use of group therapy, recreation, art, movement, and socialization. - The therapeutic specialist who provides psychoeducational groups to improve the patient's selfesteem and increase their repertoire of coping skills. - Patient care associates (PCAs) and patient safety associates (PSAs) help patients de-escalate and process feelings and behaviors when they become emotionally overwhelmed or disruptive in the group setting. - Behavioral specialists (BS) who develop a treatment hierarchy and then work individually with each patient to complete his or her daily exercises and assignments. - Residential care specialists (RCS) provide supervision and assistance as needed.
-They are available to all residents at all times to encourage treatment progress, problem solving, crisis management and activities for daily living - Registered dietitians who provide nutritional education and counseling. - Spiritual care staff are responsible for assessing the patient's spiritual needs and providing offerings which aid the patient in accessing their spirituality as a tool in their healing and recovery.
-All spiritual care offerings are voluntary for the patient and may require the approval of the treatment team. - Post-doctoral staff who assist the psychologists and treatment teams with their needs. - The care transition specialist who coordinates discharge resources per patient, arranges appointments and assists in facilitating treatment through communications to other disciplines. - The care advocate monitors patient treatment progress from admission to discharge, communicating with their insurance carrier about the need for continued treatment at the level of care. - Clerical support is provided in each department by the unit secretary, as well as the Medical Records Department.
+- Mental health nursing staff consists of Registered Nurses (RNs) and Licensed Practical Nurses (LPNs), who assist the patient with routine medical needs and dispense medications within the treatment setting. - The consulting primary care provider is responsible for the initial physical exam at admission and work with the nursing staff to address any medical needs that may come up during treatment. - The teacher/education specialist meets with pediatric patients to do a basic assessment of their academic level, meets with patients each weekday in a classroom setting, and coordinates communication with the patients' school to prepare a successful return to school after discharge. - The experiential therapist who addresses a child's treatment needs through the use of group therapy, recreation, art, movement, and socialization. - The therapeutic specialist who provides psychoeducational groups to improve the patient's selfesteem and increase their repertoire of coping skills. - Patient care associates (PCAs) and patient safety associates (PSAs) help patients de-escalate and process feelings and behaviors when they become emotionally overwhelmed or disruptive in the group setting. - Behavioral specialists (BS) who develop a treatment hierarchy and then work individually with each patient to complete his or her daily exercises and assignments. - Mental health technicians (MHT) provide supervision and assistance as needed.
+They are available to patients at all times to encourage treatment progress, problem solving, crisis management and activities for daily living - Registered dietitians who provide nutritional education and counseling. - Spiritual care staff are responsible for assessing the patient's spiritual needs and providing offerings which aid the patient in accessing their spirituality as a tool in their healing and recovery.
+All spiritual care offerings are voluntary for the patient and may require the approval of the treatment team. - Post-doctoral staff who assist the psychologists and treatment teams with their needs. - The care transition specialist who coordinates discharge resources per patient, arranges appointments and assists in facilitating treatment through communications to other disciplines. - The care advocate monitors patient treatment progress from admission to discharge, communicating with their insurance carrier about the need for continued treatment at the level of care. - For people who are in Mental Health and Addiction Recovery programs, the continuing care specialist contacts them after discharge to ensure they have appropriate continuing care. - Clerical support is provided in each department by the unit secretary, as well as the Medical Records Department.
 Rogers has an electronic medical record (Cerner) and technical assistance is provided at all times via the Clinical Technology Services Department staff.